Thanksgiving made a little easier with these tips and tricks

 “While it takes very little time to cook string beans,” Darden told theGrio, “it’s the prep work that can be time consuming, especially if you are cooking for a big group.
 String beans, a popular dish at Thanksgiving, can be cleaned the day before, placed in cold water, and stored in the fridge until the day of.”

 Treat potatoes the same way; peel them the day before and place them in cold water.
 That’s two fewer things to do on the big day.
+You may also order a french baguette loaf from a bakery that delivers freshly baked breads.

 Collard greens, another vegetable staple, should be cooked the day before.
 “That way the flavor really soaks in,” Darden said.